 In their new-ness, they were also falling into some traps.
 They were being pressured to not only accept the Gospel of Jesus, but also some Jewish-specific markers as well…circumcision, food laws, and religious customs were at issue.
 These people of Greek decent had become Christians…but some were saying they had to become Jewish as well.

 It was ultimately a question of core identity!
 And Paul is saying No. Those things (circumcision and dietary customs) were not the markers of core identity.
-It was fine that the Jews did them, and it was fine that the gentiles didn’t.
-And then, having rejected these perifpheral things as primary…Paul tells us what ARE the markers of their core identity.
+It was fine that the Jews did them, and it was fine that the Gentiles didn’t.
+And then, having rejected these peripheral things as primary…Paul tells us what ARE the markers of their core identity.

 From this passage of Paul, I want to suggest two words and one phrase that form and encompass the identity of the Christian believer.